BigCommerce Review — Key Pros and Cons of a Leading Store Builder

 Worth a particular mention is BigCommerce’s ‘buy button’ app, which lets you embed BigCommerce products on other websites via a code snippet.

-In terms of how many integrations are available for BigCommerce, at time of writing you’ll find around 1,200 of them in its app store — considerably more than competitors Squarespace and Wix provide, but not as many as key rival Shopify does (over 13,000).
+In terms of how many integrations are currently available for BigCommerce, I counted 1,207 of them in its app store — considerably more than competitors Squarespace and Wix provide, but not as many as key rival Shopify does (over 13,000).

 A pretty useful selection of apps is available in this selection, with many key third-party tools and services catered for.

-If you’re a WordPress user, a dedicated plugin is available that lets you list BigCommerce products on your website.
-This is available from the WordPress plugin store rather than BigCommerce’s app marketplace, however.
+If you’re a WordPress user, a dedicated plugin is available from the official WordPress plugin store that lets you add BigCommerce products to your site.

 A key question that potential BigCommerce users will have is how good the search engine optimization (SEO) features in the platform are.